lolabray/lolabot/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>
 ### Installing <a name = "installing"></a>

-1) Install node.js at https://nodejs.org/en/ (I recommend downloading the latest version of v16)
+1) Install node.js at https://nodejs.org/en/.
+(Minimum v16.6 but, I recommend downloading the latest version of v16)

 2) Next, You will need to download the source code from GitHub.
 This can be done either via the Green **Code** Button and clicking Download ZIP, and Extracting the contents where you'd like.